photo by Anastasiia Chepinska

 A large-scale review focused on understanding how physical environments impact our cognitive and emotional resources and wellbeing drew on data from over 280 academic articles.
 Although they concluded that more rigid research was needed, it was confirmed that what we see, smell, touch, taste, and hear does indeed have powerful effects.

 Room layouts and poor lighting were connected to diminished learning capacity, and even things like floor patterns and finishing materials were connected to anxiety and agitation in those who already had mental health concerns.

 - Even if you are in a pre-furnished flat, what things can be hidden, stored, or covered?

 - What sorts of objects and colours make a place feel safe and comforting to you?

 - How could your living space be made to feel more like home?

 Can’t feel good at home or anywhere?
 Just depressed and feeling stuck?
 We connect you with a highly regarded team of expert talk therapists in Central London.
 Or try our UK-wide booking site to find a counsellor near you or an online talk therapist you can work with from anywhere.

 Want to share your top tip for a living space that works for wellbeing and mental health?
 Use the comment box below.
 Note that we cannot provide counselling or diagnosis over comments.

-Andrea Blundell is currently the lead writer and editor of this site.
-Often a digital nomad, she has probably lived in far more living spaces than you, in an impromptu experiment on the effects of environment on wellbeing.
-Find her on Twitter and Linkedin.
+Andrea M. Darcy is a mental health and wellbeing expert and writer.
+Often a digital nomad, she has probably lived in far more living spaces than you, in an impromptu experiment on the effects of environment on wellbeing!
+Find her on Instagram @am_darcy